NPS Doesn’t Measure Experience: Return on Experience (ROX) as a Better Metric

 Then we have the three dimensions everyone in your business can leverage; Insight, Influence and Trust.

-Developing a strong Return on Experience (ROX) is all about understanding the critical actions and behaviours that individuals in the business can adopt to drive a return
+Developing a strong Return on Experience is all about understanding the critical actions and behaviours that individuals in the business can adopt to drive a return

 Think of your Senior Leaders as the creators of your Leadership experience or LX.
 What culture is your strategy and operating model driving?
 Where is there friction, lack of clarity or potential blocks?